Disclaimer: As an Amazon Associate we earn from qualifying purchases at no additional costs to you.

 In Whiten mode, the brushing action is more intense to whiten teeth.
 The cycle lasts for two and a half minutes.
 The extra 30 seconds helps polish the front teeth.

 In Gum Care mode, the cycle lasts even longer.
 Out of the three minutes, the first 2 minutes are for cleaning.
-The last minute is for massaging and stimulating the gums.
+However, the last minute is for massaging and stimulating the gums.
 For users with sensitive teeth and previous gum infections or gingivitis, this is ideal.

 This is also a less aggressive cleaning mode which avoids pressure or vibration on sensitive and fragile teeth and gums.
 But it is not possible to adjust the intensity of brushing action.
 For that you will need a more advanced electric toothbrush like the Philips Sonicare DiamondClean Smart 9300 model.

 If you’ve seen other Philips Sonicare ProtectiveClean 5300 reviews then you’ll already be aware of the importance of a pressure sensor.
 It is easy to unconsciously press down too hard on your teeth while brushing.
-This could cause injury to teeth and gums.
+Therefore, it could cause injury to teeth and gums.

 With an inbuilt pressure sensor in the Sonicare ProtectiveClean 5300, this will not happen.
 Whenever you exert too much force, the vibrations stop.